NO, this isn’t an advertisement for a multi-level marketing scheme.

 There is no official age but you should be at least 18 or the age of majority in your country.

 Yes.
 You run the show but you should give your clients plenty of notice of when you plan to take a vacation.
 Check out the operation section of the home daycare business plan for more details on vacations.
+And this post on Vacation Notices for Home Daycares.
 If you are a licenced home daycare your agency might provide backup care for your clients.
 If not your clients will have to find their own care for your vacation days.

 No, but it could be beneficial.
 Some areas will give extra benefits for teachers who open home daycares.